Kyrgyzstans Presidential Vote: How Did It Get Here? - UrduPoint

 But the sudden nature of the crisis appeared to take even key ally Russia by surprise.

-President Vladimir Putin's Deputy Chief of Staff Dimitry Kozak flew into Bishkek to meet with both Jeenbekov and Japarov.
+President Vladimir Putin's Deputy Chief of Staff Dimitry Kozak flew to Bishkek to meet with both Jeenbekov and Japarov.

-Japarov acted as head of state until November when he stepped down from the post in order to run in Sunday's presidential vote.
+Japarov acted as head of state until November when he stepped down from the post to run in Sunday's presidential vote.

 - A referendum as well - In his first televised address to the nation on October 16, the new acting leader pledged "a real fight against corruption" and said that organised crime "will stop dictating its terms".